En-Query/EncryptedQuery/RUNNING.md

 * *Selector data file* - This file contains a unique id for the query as well as specifying the specific selectors (search terms) we are interested in.

-* *Data file* - This is the actual data we will be quering against
+* *Data file* - This is the actual data we will be querying against

 ### Examples of each file: